Fiscal Representation - What Is It and Do You Need It?

 When does a company need a fiscal representative?

-Any non-EU company trading within the EU must have a fiscal representative acting for them in the country that receives the imports.
-They will need to be EU VAT registered in that country before they begin importing/selling, and a fiscal representative will be able to help them with this.
+In most cases, a non-EU company trading within the EU is required to have a fiscal representative acting for it in the country that receives the imports.
+They will need to be EU VAT-registered in that country before they begin importing/selling, and a fiscal representative will be able to help them with this.

 Up until 2003, EU countries trading across EU borders were also required to appoint fiscal representation.
 Now, this isn’t necessary and EU businesses can register directly with the tax authorities in the relevant country.
 While EU-based companies aren’t usually expected to have fiscal representation in another EU country, it is recommended as navigating a foreign tax authority and language can be difficult, often causing unnecessary complications for businesses.